Magickbase/gwscan-discord-bot/README.md

     - Application id, also can be got in application's general information page, https://discord.com/developers/applications;
     - Guild id: right click your discord server used to debug the bot and copy its id.

 3. A GwScan Public API service as data source, you should deploy your own [GwScan](https://github.com/nervina-labs/godwoken_explorer) service.
-For convenience, we provide a [public endpoint](https://api.gwscan.com/graphql)
+For convenience, we provide a public endpoint for godwoken v1.1 soon.

 #### Begin by creating an empty project